cacophony-wj/licentia_black/README.md

 **This Modlist contains mods with sexual content and you need to be of legal age in your country (most western countries: 18+, some eastern ones: 21+)**.

-_Licentia BLACK_ grew from a desire to solve outsanding bugs with the original modlist, _Licentia CLASSIC:_.
+_Licentia BLACK_ grew from a desire to solve outsanding bugs with the original modlist, _Licentia CLASSIC.
 The performance target for the list has been vastly reduced.
 The vast majority of the old gameplay from _Licentia Classic_ is here, with an emphasis to expanding _Legacy of the Dragonborn_-associated content.
 Many of the instructions from the _Licentia Classic_ readme still apply, if you find yourself struggling, please consult that document available [here](https://github.com/cacophony-wj/LeS/blob/master/README.md).
 You might also find other helpful tips in the `TROUBLESHOOTING.md` document found in that repository.

 ## Requirements